Skip to main content

 The Foundation of Intervention Addressing Insulin Signaling

 The most direct line of intervention in the metabolic progression of PCOS is to restore cellular sensitivity to insulin.
 For decades, the pharmaceutical agent Metformin has been a standard tool for this purpose.
-It functions primarily by reducing the amount of glucose produced by the liver and by increasing the of peripheral tissues, thereby lowering the body’s overall need for insulin.
+It functions primarily by reducing the amount of glucose produced by the liver and by increasing the insulin sensitivity of peripheral tissues, thereby lowering the body’s overall need for insulin.

 By reducing hyperinsulinemia, Metformin indirectly lessens the stimulus on the ovaries to overproduce androgens, striking closer to the root of the problem.